 Everyone needs coasters and even if you already have enough of your own, you could make a custom set to give as a gift.
 The way to customize these for your own taste is to decorate them with some of your favorite magazine cut outs.
 This is also a great way to recycle old magazines once they have been read.
 You can find pretty florals and fun patterns in many magazines.
 If you don’t have magazines with good images, just purchase fun craft papers.

 How To Make DIY Ceramic Coasters

 Since we have a rustic cabin in need of some new coasters, I decided to make some using cut outs from a few of my husband’s old Duck’s Unlimited magazines.
 The magazines are full of great little pictures so I had plenty of options to choose from.

 - soft bristled paint brush

-- Brush decoupage on the back side of your cut outs and adhere smoothly to your tile.
+Using a soft bristle or foam brush, apply decoupage to the back side of your cut outs and adhere smoothly to your tile.
 Apply another coat of the decoupage over the front side of the cut out once it is in place.
 Repeat for all of your pieces and let dry.

 Step Three: Seal And Protect The Front Of Coaster

 It’s especially important to use the right kind of Mod Podge at this point.
 For coasters, you want a nice hard finish coat.
 Using the satin hard coat Mod Podge will ensure your coasters are waterproof and can handle beverage condensation or spills.
 It also cures faster than a glossy Mod Podge.

 Apply another thin coat of Mod Podge over the entire surface of the coaster.
 You will need enough Mod Podge to easily smooth out any wrinkles as you go.
 However, make sure to brush off any excess to end with just a thin even coat.
 Let dry thoroughly.
 It takes about a half hour drying time for a thin coat.
 Repeat this three times so that you have a total of three thin coats.